adam4321/Bug-tracker/README.md

-# Software Bug Tracking application
+# Software Bug Tracker

-Application for adding new software bugs and assigning them to one or more programmers.
-It displays the percentage of open bugs to allow the users a sense of the backlog.
+Application for adding cataloging software bugs and assigning them to one or more programmers to be fixed.
+It displays the percentage of open bugs for each programmer and for the overall bug list, to allow the users to understand the backlog.

 The application uses Handlebars to server-side render each of its pages and then vanilla JavaScript on the client-side